ClickStart: System

 The console unit consists of a single IR receiver, a power switch on the front, a cartridge slot and grooves to hold six other cartridges on the top, a power in socket (for use with a 5v DC adapter which is sold separately, although other compatible 5v DC adapters can be used at the expense of the warranty of the console) and a lead with an RCA-style video out and monaural audio out jack around the back, and a port on the left side of the console.
 The port is a mini 6-DIN connector and its purpose and use is unknown as it is neither mentioned nor explained in the manual.
 Additionally, two of the pins are blocked, making it impossible to connect standard PS/2 devices to the console.
 The console is capable of booting and is fully functional even without a cartridge inserted.
 The console part of the system takes four C-Sized batteries, or a DC 5v power adapter.
 Also worth mentioning is the console contains a TV system switch in the battery compartment, allowing the console to work in both PAL and NTSC environments, indicating possibility that the console is region-free.

-At the moment, the system is sold in both violet and green color varieties.
+The system, as of 2024, is sold in both violet and green color varieties.
 Originally, the system was only available in green and was not shipped with any games at all (possibly explaining the reason why the console is designed to operate even without a cartridge inserted).
 However, with the introduction of the violet colored variant of the system, the packaging was revamped and a game cartridge is now included.
 The green system kit is shipped with a copy of Finding Nemo: Sea of Keys, while the violet system kit is shipped with a copy of Disney Princess: The Love of Letters.
 Most recently, a version with British accent voices was introduced for the British market.
 It appears that regardless of voice accent in the main menu, both versions will support games from either regions.